b-Universe/b-network/contributing.md

 Before creating a bug report, Verify against [`[this check-list]`](https://github.com/bUniverse/b-network/blob/master/contributing.md#Before%20submitting%20a%20bug%20report) to determine the type of bug this is.
 If this happens because you did something you noticed would explicitly fail to work properly, it's more appreciated to reference and indicate this bug before performing it and causing damage.
 Malicious intent is never helpful.

-#### Before submitting a bug report
+### **Before submitting a bug report**

-- Both check and reference syntax, meta, and any documentation.
+Both check and reference syntax, meta, and any documentation:

 - If the root cause is because of something such as \[\[uneven brackets] for example, we can indicate the syntax is being broken.
 - If the meta indicates usage is not valid, is not documented, or is purely made up, this may be an indicator this is a valid bug.
 - If the documentation explicitly states something should be used differently or it is not documented at all, this could indicate the problem was over-looked when we wrote it.
-- Verify script names, definition names, and flags used within scripts or files.
+Verify script names, definition names, and flags used within scripts or files.
 - For scripts, we can simply verify a script is both valid and exists, or is being used properly:
   - The script referenced for `run` or `inject` commands both exist and are used correctly.
   - Script definitions are at least truthy when attempted to use or will always function as needed.
   - Flags exist when referenced unless checking to see if they exist first or are at least truthy.
   - Flags are being used correctly (eg, a flag formatted as a [`[MapTag]`](https://meta.denizenscript.com/Docs/ObjectTypes/map#maptag) is being used as MapTag and not as some other object).
 - For resource pack files, we can cross-reference the appropriate texture and model file references to verify:
   - The file is formatted correctly (ie, lowercase-only filenames, correct extension(s)).
   - The referenced model or texture file exists.
   - The files referenced are appropriately targeted in the resource pack atlas.
 - For all other language files that utilize \<tag>opening and closing tags<\tag>, that they are correctly closed.

 ---